United Nations Environment Programme

 In 1988, the World Meteorological Organization and UNEP established the Intergovernmental Panel on Climate Change (IPCC).
 UNEP is also one of several Implementing Agencies for the Global Environment Facility (GEF) and the Multilateral Fund for the Implementation of the Montreal Protocol.
 UNEP sometimes uses the alternative name UN Environment.

-Its headquarters is in Nairobi, Kenya.
+The headquarters of the agency is in Nairobi, Kenya.

 History

 In the 1970s, the need for environmental governance at a global level was not universally accepted, particularly by developing nations.
 Some argued that environmental concerns were not a priority for nations in poverty.
 The leadership of Canadian diplomat Maurice Strong convinced many of the developing nations' governments that they needed to prioritize this issue.
 In the words of Nigerian professor Adebayo Adedeji: "Mr. Strong, through the sincerity of his advocacy, soon made it clear that all of us, irrespective of the stage of our development, have a large stake in the matter."

-After developing organisations such as the International Labour Organization, the Food and Agriculture Organization and the World Health Organization, the 1972 United Nations Conference on the Human Environment (the Stockholm Conference) was convened.
+After developing organizations such as the International Labour Organization, the Food and Agriculture Organization and the World Health Organization, the 1972 United Nations Conference on the Human Environment (the Stockholm Conference) was convened.
 In this conference various topics were discussed such as pollution, marine life, protection of resources, environmental change, and disasters relating to natural and biological change.
 This conference resulted in a Declaration on the Human Environment (Stockholm Declaration) and the establishment of an environmental management body, which was later named the United Nations Environment Program (UNEP).
 UNEP was established by General Assembly Resolution 2997.
 Headquarters were established in Nairobi, Kenya, with a staff of 300, including 100 professionals in a variety of fields, and with a five-year fund of more than US$100 million.
 At the time, US$40 million were pledged by the United States and the remainder by 50 other nations.
 The 'Voluntary Indicative Scale of Contribution' established in 2002 has the role to increase the supporters of the UNEP.
 The finances related to all programs of UNEP is voluntarily contributed by Member states of the United Nations.
 The Environmental Fund, which all nations of UNEP invest in, is the core source of UNEP's programs.
 Between 1974 and 1986 UNEP produced more than 200 technical guidelines or manuals on environment including forest and water management, pest control, pollution monitoring, the relationship between chemical use and health, and management of industry.